Factor Calculator

 What is a factor in number theory?

-How does this factor calculator process large integers?
+How does the calculator handle large integers efficiently?

-Can this tool handle negative integers and zero?
+Can the calculator handle negative integers and zero?

 What are factor pairs and how are they used in algebra?